Euphoria (American TV series): Development

-Production team
+Levinson has served as Euphorias showrunner since its premiere and has written every episode.
+He has cited teenage anxiety as an influence for the series: "There is this consistent anxiety that I think exists in this generation that I think informed the whole filmmaking process."
+He has directed every episode bar three directed by Augustine Frizzell, Jennifer Morrison and Pippa Bianco.
 Euphoria is a co-production of The Reasonable Bunch, A24, Little Lamb, DreamCrew, and HBO Entertainment.
-It has 16 executive producers, including Levinson, Leshem, Levin, Yardeni, Hadas Mozes Lichtenstein, Mirit Toovi, Yoram Mokadi, Gary Lennon, Zendaya, Canadian rapper Drake, Future the Prince, Ravi Nandan, and Kevin Turen.
-The pilot episode was directed by Augustine Frizzell.
+It has sixteen executive producers, including Levinson, Leshem, Levin, Yardeni, Hadas Mozes Lichtenstein, Mirit Toovi, Yoram Mokadi, Gary Lennon, Zendaya, Canadian rapper Drake, Future the Prince, Ravi Nandan, and Kevin Turen.

-Levinson has served as Euphorias showrunner since its premiere, and has written every episode.
-He has directed every episode except the pilot and the season one episodes "03 Bonnie and Clyde" and "The Next Episode", which were respectively directed by Jennifer Morrison and Pippa Bianco.

-The production was given a pilot order on March 13, 2018, and on July 30, it was announced that HBO had given the production a series order.
 The series was renewed for a second season on July 11, 2019.

-Out of respect for the actors and extras involved, filming of nudity was conducted on a closed set, and for sex scenes, an intimacy coordinator was used.
+Before its release, HBO ordered two special episodes.
 Production for the second season was scheduled to start in the second quarter of 2020, with the first table read on March 11, but the COVID-19 pandemic delayed the production.
 Production resumed in March 2021, with filming from April to November.
 HBO defended the series against allegations of a toxic work environment during the production of the second season, writing: "The well-being of cast and crew on our productions is always a top priority.
 The production was in full compliance with all safety guidelines and guild protocols.
 It's not uncommon for drama series to have complex shoots, and COVID protocols add an additional layer.
 We maintain an open line of communication with all the guilds, including SAG-AFTRA.
 There were never any formal inquiries raised."

-Before the series' second season, HBO ordered two specials.
-The first, "Trouble Don't Last Always", premiered on December 6, 2020, and follows Rue as she deals with the aftermath of leaving Jules at the train station and relapsing.
-The second, "Fuck Anyone Who's Not a Sea Blob", premiered on January 24, 2021, and follows Jules's side of the story.
-The second episode was co-written and executive produced by Levinson and Hunter Schafer.
-HBO announced that the special episodes would air two days early on HBO Max.